-In July 2018, Cellnex reached an agreement for the acquisition of 100% of the share capital of XOC from Imagina, a subsidiary fully owned by the Mediapro Group, for a total enterprise value of 34 million.
-XOC is a concessionary company dedicated to the management, maintenance and construction of the fiber optic network of the Generalitat de Catalunya, and the expiration date of the concession is 2031.
+In July 2018, Cellnex reached an agreement for the acquisition of 100% of the share capital of XOC from Imagina, a subsidiary fully owned by the Mediapro Group, for a total enterprise value of €34 million.
+XOC is a concessionary company dedicated to the management, maintenance and construction of the optic fiber network of the Generalitat de Catalunya, and the expiration date of the concession is 2031.

-Also during the second half of 2018, Cellnex signed an agreement with Nearby Sensors S.L. ("Nearby Sensors") under which the Company acquired, through its fully owned subsidiary Tradia, an ownership interest of approximately 15% in the share capital of Nearby Sensors in exchange for a contribution of 0.5 million.
+Also during the second half of 2018, Cellnex signed an agreement with Nearby Sensors S.L. ("Nearby Sensors") under which the Company acquired, through its fully owned subsidiary Tradia, an ownership interest of approximately 15% in the share capital of Nearby Sensors in exchange for a contribution of €0.5 million.
 Nearby Sensors, established in 2013, is based in Barcelona and its business relates to the rolling out IoT, edge computing, and the automation of IT-OT hybrid processes (industrial IoT) that are expected to emerge with the roll-out of 5G.
+During the first half of 2019, Tradia acquired an additional interest representing 15% of Nearby Sensors's share capital in exchange for an additional contribution of €0.5 million.
+As of June 30, 2019, Cellnex held 30% of Nearby Sensors's share capital.

 Regarding Cellnex shareholder structure, in June 2018 Abertis sold, through a process known as an "accelerated placement", 9,499,013 Shares, representing 4.1% of the total share capital of the Company.
 In addition, in July 2018, Abertis sold to ConnecT 69,273,289 Shares, which represent 29.9% of the total share capital of the Company.
-As of the date of this Prospectus, and pursuant to the information available on the CNMV's website, Sintonia holds approximately 60% of ConnecT's share capital and each of Infinity Investments, S.A. ("Infinity") and Raffles Infra Holdings Limited ("Raffles") hold approximately 20% of ConnecT's share capital (for further information, see "Description of Capital Stock-Shareholders' Agreements").
+In July 2019, Edizione sold a 5% stake of ConnecT to Infinity, a wholly-owned subsidiary of ADIA, and GIC, a sovereign wealth fund established by the Government of Singapore.
+As of the date of this Prospectus, and pursuant to publicly available information, Sintonia holds approximately 55% of ConnecT's share capital and each of Infinity, a wholly owned subsidiary of ADIA, and GIC, through Raffles, hold approximately 22.5% of ConnecT's share capital (for further information, see "Description of Capital Stock-Shareholders' Agreements").

 In the second half of 2018, Cellnex reached an agreement with Bouygues Telecom to build up to 88 strategic telecom centers in a five-year term, and to acquire up to 62 additional strategic telecom centers.
 These centers are strategic facilities with traffic concentration capabilities which will play a key role in the future deployment of 5G networks.
 The transaction allowed the Group to strengthen the industrial collaboration between Cellnex and Bouygues Telecom, as well as the Group's presence in the French 5G ecosystem.
-As a result of the above as of December 31, 2018, in accordance with the agreements reached with Bouygues during 2016, 2017, and 2018, Cellnex has committed to acquire and build up to approximately 5,250 sites.
+As a result of the above as of December 31, 2018, in accordance with the agreements reached with Bouygues during 2016, 2017, and 2018, Cellnex has committed to acquire and build, as applicable, up to 5,250 sites, of which 3,192 sites have been transferred to Cellnex as of June 30, 2019.